 Homes of this era are notoriously leaky when it comes to air infiltration, and the design employed the relatively new-on-the-market AeroBarrier air-sealing system to provide a high level of air-tightness.
 This barrier, while hidden, created benefits to our clients of a more comfortable and very healthy home as air leakage can no longer bring in pollution or allergens, or allow easy access from insects.

-Construction completed in the Fall of 2020 and as of January 2021, interior furnishings are still ongoing due to shipment lags during the pandemic.
+Construction completed in the Fall of 2020 and as of June 2021, interior furnishings are still ongoing due to shipping delays.